ajitadindia/web-chat-app/README.md

-Web Chat Application with browser notificayion.
+Web Chat Application with browser notification.
 One Chatroom
 Multiple user can send/receive message simultaneously in real time

-#Below conguration need to be update
+#Below configurations need to be done to run the application

-js/config.js file update with firebase credentials php/config.php update with your server database credentils run the db/chat.sql
+js/config.js file update with firebase credentials php/config.php file update with your server database credentils run the db/chat.sql